ICraveSleep/lorenz_attractor_python/README.md

 </p>

 The Runge-Kutta 4 integration was run with a step time of dt=0.01.
-In order to achieve a similar solution with the Euler integration, its step time has to be reduced to the significantly smaller step time of dt = 0.00001.
+In order to achieve a similar solution with the Euler integration, its step time has to be reduced to the significantly smaller step time of dt=0.00001.

 Below is the Runge-Kutta 4 weighing used.